elucian/bee/syntax/overview.md

 **Example:**

 ```
--- define "ex" an method with two parameters
+-- define "ex" an aspect with two parameters
 rule ex λ (x,y ∈ Z) => (x + y) ∈ Z;

 -- expression can be used in larger expressions